Meet Brandi, an amazing woman who decided to travel down to South America in search

 Yes, I have had a desire to explore Latin America, especially Argentina, for a while now.
 I spent 4 months studying in Spain when I was 20 years old and always wanted to have an experience with Argentina to compare the different cultures and aspects of the Spanish language.
 What I did not know, was that I would end up teaching in Argentina.

-What’s your favorite thing about working as a teacher?
+favorite thing about working as a teacher?

 You’ve had previous experience working in a Spanish school, did you learn any techniques from that experience you employed during your teaching in Argentina

 My previous experience in a Spanish school was more of an afterschool program, teaching English to about 20-25 kids.
-While my experience was slightly different, I was able to use techniques that I learned here in Argentina.
+While my experience was slightly different, I was able to use

 For example, while I know the Spanish language, it is better not to use it in the English classroom otherwise the students will just speak Spanish.
 I also learned some ways of quitting a room and regaining focus when the students appear bored.
 For example, using a game to get the students refocused and excited.

-What is your favorite age-group to work with and why?
+favorite age-group to work with and why?
 Would you consider teaching other age groups?